 ‘Lioness’ on the loose?
-More experts join police in second-day search for elusive animal
+More experts sought in second-day search for elusive animal

-BERLIN (AP) — Experts on animal tracks joined the hunt Friday for an elusive and potentially dangerous animal — suspected to be a lioness — spotted on the edge of Berlin as the search stretched into a second day, authorities said.
+BERLIN (AP) — Authorities hoped Friday to have an expert on animal tracks join the hunt for an elusive and potentially dangerous animal — suspected to be a lioness — spotted on the edge of Berlin as the search stretched into a second day.

 Police used helicopters, drones and infrared cameras to search for the animal, with a vet and hunters also part of the effort.
 They were first alerted to the animal in Kleinmachnow, just outside Berlin’s city limits, around midnight on Wednesday when people reported what appeared to be a big cat chasing a wild boar.